Winston Churchill: Operation Barbarossa

 Hitler launched his invasion of the Soviet Union on 22 June 1941.
 Churchill had known since April, from Enigma decrypts at Bletchley Park, that the attack was imminent.
 He had tried to warn Joseph Stalin via the ambassador to Moscow, Stafford Cripps, but Stalin did not trust Churchill.
 The night before the attack, already intending to address the nation, Churchill alluded to his hitherto anti-communist views by saying to Colville: "If Hitler invaded Hell, I would at least make a favourable reference to the Devil".

 Atlantic Charter

 In August 1941, Churchill made his first transatlantic crossing of the war on board and met Roosevelt in Placentia Bay, Newfoundland.
 On 14 August, they issued the joint statement known as the Atlantic Charter.
-This outlined the goals of both countries for the future of the world and is seen as the inspiration for the 1942 Declaration by United Nations, itself the basis of the UN, founded in 1945.
+This outlined the goals of both countries for the future of the world and is seen as the inspiration for the 1942 Declaration by United Nations, itself the basis of the UN.